gpap-gpap/RockMatica/README.md

 # RockMatica
-A rock physics package for Mathematica.
-As it stands two isotropic and TI anisotropic elastic tensors are supported.
+A rock physics and wave modelling package for Mathematica.
+As it stands isotropic and TI anisotropic elastic and viscoelastic tensors are supported.
 Example workflow:

 ## Define rocks/fluids
 The command